 A.T.
-Still University, Arizona School of Health Sciences (ATSU-ASHS) located on the Mesa, Arizona campus is pleased to announce an open faculty position at the assistant or associate professor level in the residential Doctor of Physical Therapy program.
+Still University, Arizona School of Health Sciences (ATSU-ASHS) located on the Mesa, Arizona campus is pleased to announce an open faculty position at the assistant or associate professor level in the residential Doctor of Physical Therapy.
 The ideal candidate will have university teaching experience and will enhance the department’s teaching and scholarship in their area of expertise.
-Responsibilities of the successful candidate will include teaching, scholarship, academic and research advising, and service.
+Responsibilities of the successful candidate will include teaching, scholarship, academic and research advising, clinical practice in the pro bono Center for Occupational and Physical Therapy, and service.
 Candidates must interact collegially with current faculty members and demonstrate willingness to work collaboratively with all ATSU employees.
 Additionally, they must be able to interact well with entry-level DPT students.
 Rank and salary are commensurate with experience and qualifications.

 - Earned terminal doctoral degree (Ph.D. or equivalent academic doctoral degree)

 - Teaching experience in a doctoral physical therapy program

 - A defined area of scholarly interest, and

 - Actively involved in the physical therapy profession